ctron/csaf-walker/sbom/sbom-cli/README.md

-# csaf
+# sbom

-A tool to work with CSAF data from the command line.
+A tool to work with SBOM data from the command line.

 This tool can also be used as a library: <https://crates.io/crates/csaf-walker>